Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \begin{proof} Here, we only prove \eqref{eq:birth_derivative} and \eqref{eq:death_derivative}.
 Others can be proved similarly to the proof of Theorem \ref{thm:gradient}.
 Since $s_{b,L} =0, b_{L,n_L}(\boldsymbol{\rho}^1, \cdots, \boldsymbol{\rho}^R) = 0$ for every $L$ and $\sum\limits_L n_L = 1$.
 Set $b_j = \max \bigl\{ b_{j, n_j}(\boldsymbol{\rho}^1, \cdots, \boldsymbol{\rho}^R): n_j =1 \text{ and } n_1, \cdots, n_{j-1}, n_{j+1}, \cdots, n_N = 0 \bigr\} = 0$ and $d_j = \min \left\{ d_{j, n_j}(\boldsymbol{\rho}^1, \cdots, \boldsymbol{\rho}^R): n_j =1 \text{ and } n_1, \cdots, n_{j-1}, n_{j+1}, \cdots, n_N = 0 \right\} = \sqrt{{3 \over N}}r_j^f {1 \over \rho_j^{s_{d,j}}} - {Q \over R} {\sum\limits_{i=1}^{s_{d,j}} \rho_j^i \over \rho_j^{s_{d,j}}} + s_{d,j} {Q \over R}$.
 Differentiating these with respect to $\rho_L^s$ yields \eqref{eq:birth_derivative} and \eqref{eq:death_derivative}. \end{proof}

 \begin{remark}[Comparison with vectorization of multi-parameter persistent homology] The multi-parameter persistence image and multi-parameter persistence landscape are vectorization techniques derived from the rank invariant of multi-parameter persistent homology, as discussed in \cite{carriere2020multiparameter} and \cite{vipond2020multiparameter}, respectively.
-Our method shares a common feature with these in considering the rank invariant (or fibered barcode).
-However, the difference lies in their examination of multiple lines in the multi-parameter space.
-Our approach focuses on identifying a single `optimal' filtration curve (see Figure \ref{fig:comparison}).
-This approach allows us to analyze the data more concisely and easily approach $n$-parameter persistence for $n \ge 2$.
-Additionally, we provide an analytic example of the multi-parameter persistence image and landscape in Appendix \ref{app:vectorization}. \end{remark}
+Our method shares a common feature with previous studies in that it considers rank invariants (or fibered barcodes).
+However, there is a distinguishing factor in how we select one-parameter filtrations in the multi-parameter space.
+Previous research chose one-parameter filtration rays without using machine learning and applied a multi-parameter version of the vectorization method.
+In contrast, our approach defines a single `optimal' filtration curve (see Figure \ref{fig:comparison}) and utilizes filtration learning to identify this optimal curve.
+This approach allows for a more concise analysis of the data and facilitates handling $n$-parameter persistence for $n \ge 2$.
+Furthermore, our method can be extended to find multiple optimized one-parameter filtration curves by generalizing $B$ and it can be combined with the multi-parameter version of the vectorization method.
+Additionally, we provide an analytical example of the multi-parameter persistence image and landscape in Appendix \ref{app:vectorization}. \end{remark}

-\begin{section}{Numerical examples} In this section, we verify our proposed filtration learning model.
+\begin{section}{Numerical examples} In this section, we verify our proposed filtration learning model using time series data.
+In Examples \ref{Ex:toy1} and \ref{Ex:toy2}, we demonstrate the efficiency of the proposed method of the filtration ray learning and filtration curve learning using synthetic data.
+In Example \ref{example:ucr}, we compare the performances of our model filtration curve learning and other methods.
 In Example \ref{Ex:time}, we compare the computational efficiency of using the gradient formula versus not using the gradient formula in the backward step.
-In Examples \ref{Ex:toy1} and \ref{Ex:toy2}, we demonstrate the efficiency of the proposed method of the filtration ray learning and filtration curve learning in synthetic data.
-In example \ref{example:ucr}, we compare the performances between our model filtration curve learning and other methods.
-These examples show that considering the optimal filtration curve is significant in the classification of time-series data.

-The following Algorithm \ref{alg:filtration main} summarizes our pipeline for solving the optimization problem in \eqref{eq:objective2}.
-In data analysis, time-series data are often given as discrete data.
-We assume the time-series data are evenly sampled with a length of $\mathfrak{n}$, and the Fourier coefficients are calculated using the Fast Fourier Transform.
+Algorithm \ref{alg:filtration main} summarizes the pipeline for solving the optimization problem in \eqref{eq:objective2}.
+For these examples, we assume that the time-series data are evenly sampled with the length of $\mathfrak{n}$.